mvestola/plugin.video.quick.skip/README.md

    1. Use [Keymap editor add-on](http://kodi.wiki/view/Add-on:Keymap_Editor) to configure the key.
 Select `Programs...Keymap Editor...Edit...Fullscreen Video...Add-ons...Launch QuickSkip` and Input the `up` key.
 Finally save Keymap Editor settings.
    1. Make SSH to kodi and create user defined keymap file to `~/.kodi/userdata/keymaps/quick-skip-keymap.xml` with contents same as in file [/resources/data/quick-skip-keymap.xml](/resources/data/quick-skip-keymap.xml).
 Reboot Kodi.

-You can change some settings for the add-on in the add-on settings page in Kodi.
-Values that can be changed are:
-* Time in seconds to auto close the dialog
-* First, second and third skip values in seconds which default to 180 / 60 / 10 seconds.
-These are the skip seconds that change when you press the `OK` key when add-on dialog is visible.

 ## Usage in Kodi

 1. Open some video file and play it in fullscreen mode